GitHub

 Native select has the same functionality as a native HTML select element, with additional custom styling and functionality.
 It cannot be used by itself and must be contained within a form field.

-To use native select, import DAFF_NATIVE_SELECT_COMPONENTS directly into your custom component:
+Import DAFF_NATIVE_SELECT_COMPONENTS into your component:

 import { DAFF_NATIVE_SELECT_COMPONENTS } from '@daffodil/design/native-select';